 Please note that there are no cross-country ski or snowshoe rentals in the North Tahoe Regional Park.
 Please bring your own equipment or pick some up on the way to the Park!

 Those interested in grooming information, please follow the North Tahoe Regional Park Facebook page * Instagram account * Twitter feed to see the most current, up-to-date information on snow conditions in the North Tahoe Regional Park.
-This is a new notification process for the 2018-19 season so please let us know how it's working!
+Or, follow the hashtag #skintrp

 Please sign up for our E-Newsletter to be sure you're in the know about the NTPUD and our recreation and parks services and offerings.